 At Simple Green Smoothies, we welcome everyone to enjoy our recipes.
 My team creates recipes and lives a lifestyle around the plant-based mindset— or what we like to call “plant-power!”
 We eat mostly plants, yet aren’t gonna say no to homemade ice cream or a slice of pizza when visiting the city.

 21-Day Plant-Based Diet

-This walnut taco meat recipe is from Fresh Start: A 21-Day Cleanse.
+This walnut taco meat recipe is from Seasonal Cleanse.
 For three weeks, I avoid all dairy, gluten, meat and processed food and just use plants to nourish my body.
 A seasonal cleanse is a fantastic way to reset your cravings and kickstart your weight lost, as well as feel amazing.

 No matter where you’re at right now, you can try to embrace a more plant-based, vegan or plant-powered lifestyle with this 21-Day Plant-Based Cleanse.
 It will help you experience the amazing flavors (and incredible results!) in just 3 weeks.
 You won’t be starving, you’ll get to enjoy tacos with vegan taco meat, nourishing veggie soups, homemade granola bars and daily smoothies.

-- Let soak overnight for at least 8 hours.
+- Soak walnuts in medium bowl with water for at least 8 hours.
 If you don't have that much time, you can do flash soaking (see notes below)